-- a) Conduct additional assessments (e.g. for specific conditions) as needed, - b) Perform needs-stratification, - c) Refer members with the highest needs to the WICT. - 2) Timeframe
+- a) Conduct additional assessments (e.g. for specific conditions) as needed, - b) Perform needs-stratification, - c) Refer members with the highest needs to the WICT.

-New Members - The screening must be completed by the HMO within 60 days of the member's HMO enrollment.
+2) Timeframe

-Re-Enrolled Members - Members that were previously enrolled in the HMO but had a disenrollment period of six months or more from their last disenrollment must also have a screening within 60 days of the member's re-enrollment in the HMO.
+- a.
+New Members The screening must be completed by the HMO within 60 days of the member's HMO enrollment. - b.
+Re-Enrolled Members Members that were previously enrolled in the HMO but had a disenrollment period of six months or more from their last disenrollment must also have a screening within 60 days of the member's re-enrollment in the HMO. - c.
+Current Members The screening must be completed by the HMO annually.